rust-gamedev/arewegameyet/README.md

 Arewegameyet? uses [semantic-ui](https://semantic-ui.com/), and [zola](https://github.com/getzola/zola) the Rust static site generator.

+_Note:_ All entries should be sorted alphabetically (by the `name` field, ignoring case).
+It's checked by CI.

 ### Add to the Ecosystem listing

 1. Navigate to whichever folder in `/content/categories/` best fits your project.